 The perks of living in Malta are numerous and holistic, with the Malta citizenship benefits ranging from a tranquil way of life to the affordable Malta cost of living, in comparison to most European countries.
 Be it the warm and bright weather to the gorgeous architecture, Malta is a treat to reside, prosper, and grow old in.
 This programme ushers in all these benefits to all those who otherwise would not have a chance to live in Malta, without having them to sacrifice their original place of residence or citizenship.
 Further, beneficiaries of this programme may avail of the highly sought after visa-free travel in the Schengen Area of Europe.

 The process of malta citizenship application, usually managed by an authorised and registered mandatary, is very prompt and is completed within 3-4 months.
 Most the mandataries are available overseas to answer any queries in the particular region.
-The processing fees are much lower than the other citizenship schemes.
+The processing fees are much lower than the other citizenship schemes, for example the citizenship of cyprus.
 A chance to have a second home in a foreign location of strategic importance without any immigration hassle or strain on the purse-string is an offer too good to let go off.